The Ultimate Guide To Call Centre Quality Assurance

 So tear up your spreadsheets and invest in the future with a quality monitoring platform.

 By concentrating too heavily on overly descriptive line items and rigid measurement, your quality framework fails both agents and customers.
-Forward-thinking organisations recognise that checklist style approaches such as “Did you say the name 3 times” do not result in a good customer experience.
-As a result, they are now moving toward focussing on the overall outcome of customer satisfaction.
+Forward-thinking organisations recognise that checklist-style approaches such as “Did you say the name 3 times” do not result in a good customer experience.
+As a result, they are now moving toward focusing on the overall outcome of customer satisfaction.

-Flexibility is the key, and giving agents more autonomy over how they conduct themselves has been proven to result in an increase in personal motivation and overall CSAT.
+Flexibility is the key, and giving agents more autonomy over how they conduct themselves has been proven to increase personal motivation and overall CSAT.

 The shift in the way consumers access information, means that they regularly use at least four different channels.
 But what many call centres are failing to address is the need to evaluate each channel and the resulting interaction differently.
 There is no ‘one-size-fits-all’ in the multichannel call centre!